akazukin5151/koneko/MANUAL.md

 # Configuration

-**It is highly recommended to use the interactive configuration assistant.** After installing, type `lscat` and select the first option and go through all assistants.
+## It is highly recommended to use the interactive configuration assistant!

+After installing, type `lscat` and select the first option and go through all assistants.
 Just copy the suggested settings to your config in `~/.config/koneko/config.ini`.
 The below text are just for documentation, so don't worry if it is confusing -- it is always better to configure it interactively.

 See [example config](example_config.ini) for reference.